 - Pre-heat your oven to 180 degrees.

 - Place the pitted dates, vanilla extract, boiling water and bicarbonate of soda into your Thermomix bowl and let the mixture stand for 5 minutes.

-- Add the caster sugar and 50g of brown sugar to the Thermomix bowl and mix for 5 seconds on speed 6.
+- Add the butter, caster sugar and 50g of brown sugar to the Thermomix bowl and mix for 5 seconds on speed 6.

 - Add the eggs, self raising flour and cinnamon and mix for 5 seconds on speed 4.
 Scrape down the sides and mix for a further 5 seconds on speed 4 or until well combined.

 - Transfer the mixture to a 2 litre baking dish (or similar) and bake for 35 minutes or until cooked through when tested with a skewer.